-Sometime box fans in windows don’t bring the relief that you seek on the hottest days.
-With the latest summers continuing to break temperature-related records, central air conditioning will bring you the ultimate in comfort, efficiency and savings.
+Sometimes box fans in windows don’t bring the relief that you seek on the hottest days.
+With the latest summers continuing to break temperature-related records, central air conditioning will bring you the ultimate in comfort, efficiency, and savings.
 By knowing how central A/Cs work and the benefits that you’ll enjoy, you’ll be better able to determine if this home upgrade is right for you.

 How Central Air Conditioners Work

 A central air conditioner circulates conditioned air through a home via a series of ducts.
 The cooled, dried air travels from the air conditioner into the rooms in your home via supply registers and ducts—the opening in floors, walls or ceilings covered by metal grills.
 Return registers and ducts in your home remove the warm air in your home and send it to the A/C. As the air circulates in your home, it passes through a filter that removes dust, pollen and other allergens.
 In addition to cooling warm air, A/C units also dehumidify the air, so your home feels comfortable on muggy days.
 Find out how you can care for and service your air conditioner with our resources.

 - Packaged central air conditioning: In a packaged unit, the A/C’s condenser, compressor and evaporator are installed in a large cabinet that HVAC technicians place on a concrete slab near your home or on the roof.
 In this arrangement, return and supply ducts run through the home’s walls or roof and connect with the cooling unit outdoors.
 Some packaged central air conditioners also come with a natural gas furnace or heating coils that serve as a central heater.